moramaan/reborn-app-m9concept/README.md

-# Next.js & NextUI Template
+# Reborn App Concept

-This is a template for creating applications using Next.js 13 (pages directory) and NextUI (v2).
+This is a concept test of the DAW's final project.
+It is built using the template for creating applications using Next.js 13 (pages directory) and NextUI (v2).

 ## Technologies Used